pauljhawron/rkl-division-distribution-theory/README.md

-# rkl-division-distribution-theory
-Rumble Kong League Division Distribution Theory
+# Rumble Kong League Division Distribution Theory

 This project is a data science project done in Python.
 It was made in a Jupyter Notebook, so reading the .ipynb file in browser should be formatted well.
 There is a link to my commentary on Twitter about the details of the analysis at the top of the .ipynb file.